DaveBitter/graduation_internship/log.md

 # Graduation Internship ViriCiti
+## Week 11
+### What did I do?
+I started the week by creating an API route on the Native Server I build to send notifications to a user.
+Thanks to the Expo.io sdk this went really quick.
+I then worked on optimizing the app.
+I fixed a couple of memory leaks and improved perfomance overall.
+I then worked on the final step of the first version of the app.
+This step was hooking up the call to actions of a notification to whatever it needed to do.
+I ended the week with working on te visual design of the app.
+I styled the charts in the way ViriCiti's charts look like in the web app.

+### For who/what did I do this?
+This week I worked on final features and optimizations.
+I was all over the place to build and fix everything.
+ViriCiti wants to test this app amongst employees, so this was to do this as soon as possible.

+### What went well/not so well?
+This week went well, I managed to do a lot of stuff in a single week.
+I feel more confident in my product after fixing all these bugs and optimizing the perfomance.
+The app is getting there!

 ## Week 10
 ### What did I do?
 This week I started working on the notification part of the app.
 I started with the user interface for these notifications.
 With a few mock notifications I could build all the pages and components needed.
 After that I started working on getting notificationtokens for Expo.io and handling the logic of receiving notifications.
 I implemented Redux to keep track of read notifications and displaying an unread notification badge.